st3ampunk3d/SCFL/README.md

 custom adapters for GUI elements.

 ### See It in Action
-I made a quick [demo video](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1157612/uiconf_id/42438192/entry_id/1_mdimiiga/embed/dynamic) that walks through the code and my approach to solve the problem.
+Here is a [demo](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1157612/uiconf_id/42438192/entry_id/1_35dht3g2/embed/dynamic) where I show some of the code and the app running in an emulator.
+Here is the [demo video](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1157612/uiconf_id/42438192/entry_id/1_mdimiiga/embed/dynamic) from the console app I made previously.
+The console app served as the base code for most of the app.

 # Development Environment
 ### Android Studio